gbarbalat/predict-rehab-scales-t0/README.md

 - the MARS (medication adherence - 10 items)
 - the WEMWBS and the SQoL
 Of course, one needs to be cautious of the fact that short scales may also be the ones with the least predictive power...
+- it may be more accurate to predict with sub-scales rather than total scores
+- including sub-scales of the STORI itself to predict other sub-scales

 # How to predict?
-- We'll use an ensemble of machine learning algorithms, e.g. SuperLearner of
+- We'll use an ensemble of machine learning algorithms,
-SL.library <- list("SL.mean",
-                   c("SL.caret.xgboost", "All", "screen.mixed", "screen.randomForest"),
-                   c("SL.caret.ranger", "All","screen.mixed",  "screen.randomForest"),
-                   #c("SL.rpart", "All","screen.mixed",   "screen.randomForest"),#bratMachine not working with caret, rpart with very low predictive accucary
-                   #c("SL.caret.ksvm", "All","screen.mixed",  "screen.randomForest"),#pbs with predictions in caret
-                   c("SL.caret.naive_bayes", "All", "screen.mixed", "screen.randomForest"),
-                   #c("SL.caret.earth", "All", "screen.mixed", "screen.randomForest"),#if continuous predictors
-                   c("SL.caret.glm", "All", "screen.mixed", "screen.randomForest"),
-                   c("SL.caret.step.interaction", "screen.mixed", "screen.randomForest"),#,
-                   c("SL.caret.glmnet", "All", "screen.mixed",  "screen.randomForest"))
 - We'll use caret _adaptive_ strategy to find the best set of hyperparameters for each algorithm
-  - For each predicted scale, we'll find features of patients with poor prediction
+- For each predicted scale, we'll find features of patients with poor prediction (if present, these features will lead us to say that this patient might be better off with the score being actually calculated from the scale itself rather than predicted)
 - Missing data will be imputed using the R package _mice_ (multiple imputation) so we'll get a range of predictive accuracies among all the imputed datasets

+# Two important methodological questions
+- which scales/subscale to use as predictors in addition to background factors
-  - One important methodological question will be whether we'll try and predict the final score or when the scale has multi-dimensions, the score at each subscale.
+- is it better to try and predict the final score or when the scale has multi-dimensions, the score at each subscale.
 It might be more precise to do the latter.
-This needs to be investigated further.

 # Predictive power of each feature
 The influence of each feature for each participants will be calculated using SHAP value and R packages _fastshap_ and _shapviz_.